railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_production.rst

    *The Master Production Schedule (MPS)*

-The production plan enables the logistics manager to play with the forecasted receipts and outgoings and test the impact on the future stock for the product concerned.
-It enables you for example to check that the stock does not fall below a certain level for that product.
+The production plan enables the logistics manager to play with the forecast receipts and outgoings and test the impact on the future stock for the product concerned.
+It enables you, for example, to check that the stock does not fall below a certain level for that product.

 You can also open the production plan for past periods.
-In this case OpenERP shows you the real stock moves, by period for forecast reports.
+In this case, OpenERP shows you the real stock moves, by period for forecast reports.

-If you do not have automated procurement rules for a product you can start procurement at any time based on the estimates of the production plan.
+If you do not have automated procurement rules for a product, you can start procurement at any time based on the estimates of the production plan.
-To do this press the button :guilabel:`Procure Incoming Left` (i.e. remaining) on the :guilabel:`Master Procurement Schedule`.
+To do this, press the button :guilabel:`Procure Incoming Left` (i.e. remaining) on the :guilabel:`Master Procurement Schedule`.
 OpenERP plans procurement for an amount equal to the entries forecast.